“I vote and I do jury duty.” – Christopher Hitchens

 “It’s rare to find someone excited over jury duty.
 If they’re out there, I’ve never met them.
 Not a one.
 When the summons for jury duty arrives in the mail, how many people scream, ‘Yes!’ and run to clear the calendar?
 None.
 Our first and only reaction is, ‘Oh, no,’ quickly followed by, ‘How can I get out of this?’- Regina Brett

-The week this posts, was with political events:
+The week this posts, was on a roller coaster of political events:

 Jury Duty Past And Present

-I have been called to jury duty four times:
+I have been called to jury duty at least four times:

-1. While working in air traffic control at Los Angeles Center.
-I was excused from reporting due to staffing needs shortly after the 1981 strike.
+- While working in air traffic control at Los Angeles Center.
+I was excused from reporting due to staffing needs shortly after the 1981 controller strike.

-2. Before in the 18 District Court of Kansas I reported, spent a couple of days waiting in the jury pool, while cases settled out of court, were postponed or dismissed.
+- Before in the 18 District Court of Kansas.
+I reported, spent a couple of days waiting in the jury pool, while cases settled out of court, were postponed or dismissed.

-3. For a federal trial in Kansas.
-I was selected, sat on the jury and rendered a verdict for conspiracy to defraud case in the felony class.
+- For a federal trial in Kansas.
+I was selected, sat on the jury, and rendered a verdict for conspiracy to defraud case in the felony class.

 While checking in, a video outlined, in simple terms, the basis for jury duty: a short history and civics lesson refresher.
 There was also a live presentation by one of the twenty-eight judges, that further filled in the framework for why and how we were snatched from our daily lives into the unfamiliar world of jurisprudence.